grafana/plugin-tools/docusaurus/docs/test-a-plugin/guides/feature-toggles.md

 :::
 :::

-### Overriding feature toggles in a specific test file
+### Override feature toggles in a specific test file

 You can override feature toggles for tests in a certain test file.